lucia2007/tennis_buddies/TESTING.md

 ## Unfixed Bugs

+I have tried to fix the following errors but have not managed to do so in the provided timeframe.
+I definitely plan to fix these errors in the next version.

 1. The Staff link is highlighted also when the user is on bookings/list/own, even though it should be highlighted only when the staff user is on bookings/list/all.
 [Highlighted Staff link](/testing-images/highlighted_staff_link.png)

 2. In my Edit Buddy form the "currently" image field is empty, even though it should display the path to the image.
 I had not managed to make the path appear.
 Neverthless, this does not affect the functionality and the user is able to edit the image without any problems.
 [Missing Image description](/testing-images/missing_image_description.png)

-1. There is a bug in the browser console related to the imported JS.
+3. There is a bug in the browser console related to the imported JS.
+The same error appears in most browsers.
 [Browser error](/testing-images/browser_error.png)

 ## Additional Testing